dewrz/dewrz/README.md

   <a href="https://github.com/dewrz/TwitterOSINT">- Utilizing Python and the Twitter API for reconnaissance.</a>
   <br>
 • <b>Azure Honeypot</b><br>
-  <a href="https://github.com/dewrz/AzureHoneypot">-Using an internet facing VM with no firewall and open permisions to monitor from Sentinel for SIEM training.</a>
+  <a href="https://github.com/dewrz/AzureHoneypot">- Using an internet facing VM with no firewall and open permisions to monitor from Sentinel for SIEM training.</a>
   <br>
 • <b>File Hasher</b><br>
   <a href="https://github.com/dewrz/File-Hasher">- Using a Python script to hash a file.</a>